Bytecrowds/bytecrowds/README.md

 ## Serverless Backend

 - we are using a custom [Ably](https://ably.com/) provider for syncing the clients ( thanks to the Ably team for helping with the provider )
-- [vercel functions](https://vercel.com/docs/concepts/functions/serverless-functions) for interacting with the database
+- [Vercel functions](https://vercel.com/docs/concepts/functions/serverless-functions) for interacting with the database
-- [cloudflare workers](https://workers.cloudflare.com/) for the analytics engine
+- [Cloudflare workers](https://workers.cloudflare.com/) for the analytics engine
-- [upstash](https://upstash.com/) as the serverless redis provider
+- [Upstash](https://upstash.com/) as the serverless redis provider

 ## How it works?